Logic + control: On program construction and verification: SAT solver -- first logic program

 \paragraph{Representation of propositional formulae.}

-We first describe the form of data used by the programs discussed in this paper, namely the encoding of propositional formulae in CNF as terms proposed by \cite{howe.king.both}.
+We first describe the form of data used by our programs, namely the encoding of propositional formulae in CNF as terms, proposed by \cite{howe.king.tcs-shorter}.

 Propositional variables are represented as logical variables; truth values -- as constants {\tt true}, {\tt false}.
 A literal of a clause is represented as a pair of a truth value and a variable; a positive literal, say $x$, as {\tt true-X} and a negative one, say $\neg x$, as {\tt false-X}.
 A clause is represented as a list of (representations of) literals, and a conjunction of clauses as a list of their representations.
 For instance a formula $(x\lor\neg y\lor z)\land(\neg x\lor v)$ is represented as {\tt[[true-X,false-Y,true-Z],[false-X,true-V]]}.

 An assignment of truth values to variables can be represented as a substitution.
-Thus a clause (represented by) $f$ is true under an assignment (represented by) $\theta$ iff the list $f\theta$ has an element of the form $t\mydash t$, i.e.\ {\tt false-false} or {\tt true-true}.
-A formula in CNF is satisfiable iff its representation has an instance whose each element (is a list which) contains a $t\mydash t$.
-We will often say ``formula~$f$\/'' for a formula in CNF represented as a term $f$, similarly for clauses etc.
+Thus a clause (represented by a term) $s$ is true under an assignment (represented by) $\theta$ iff the list $s\theta$ has an element of the form $t\mydash t$, i.e.\ {\tt false-false} or {\tt true-true}.
+A formula in CNF is satisfiable iff its representation has an instance whose elements (being lists) contain a $t\mydash t$ each.
+We will often say ``formula~$u$\/'' for a formula in CNF represented as a term $u$, similarly for clauses etc.

-\paragraph{The program.} Now we construct a simple logic program $P_1$ checking satisfiability of CNF formulae represented as above.
-We begin with describing the relations (unary relations, i.e.\ sets) to be defined by the program.
-Let

-A clause $f$ is true under an assignment $\theta$ iff the list $f\theta$ is in $L_1$.
-A formula in CNF is satisfiable iff it has an instance in $L_2$.